exasol/ai-lab/README.md

 ![Screenshot Transformers Extension](https://github.com/exasol/ai-lab/blob/4.0.0/doc/user_guide/ai-lab-screenshot.png)

 Key Features:
 * **Jupyter Notebook Environment**: The heart of the AI Lab is a robust Jupyter Notebook environment.
-It’s where you’ll work on your data science projects.
+It is where you will work on your AI and Data Science projects.
 * **Exasol Integration**: Leverage Exasol’s power for your AI and machine learning use cases.
 The AI Lab includes essential Exasol packages, extensions, and configuration tasks.
 * **Example Notebooks**: Jumpstart your work with ready-to-use example notebooks.
 Explore classic machine learning scenarios (think scikit-learn), seamlessly integrate Exasol with AWS SageMaker, and tap into Hugging Face models directly within Exasol.

 ## Getting Started

-Feel free to explore the Exasol AI Lab and unleash your data science potential!
+Feel free to explore the Exasol AI Lab and unleash your AI potential!

 The AI Lab is available in **multiple editions**.
 Please visit the [User Guide](doc/user_guide/user-guide.md) and pick the one that is most convenient to your preferences.